Bhavani-hakari/stroop/README.md

 - `time`: Used for measuring response times.
 - `threading`: Used for running input reading in a separate thread.
 - `termcolor`: Used for displaying colored text.
 - `song_timing`: A custom module for measuring song timing.
-(The implementation of this module is not provided.)

 Please make sure to have these dependencies installed before running the script.